 runs source formatters on modified files

-Usage: fx format-code [--dry-run] [--verbose] [--all] [--files=FILES,[FILES ...]] [--target=GN_TARGET] [--git] [-- PATTERN] --dry-run Stops the program short of running the formatters --all Formats all code in the git repo under the current working directory. --files Allows the user to specify files.
+Usage: fx format-code [--dry-run] [--verbose] [--all] [--files=FILES,[FILES ...]] [--target=GN_TARGET] [--git] [--changed-lines] [-- PATTERN] --dry-run Stops the program short of running the formatters --all Formats all code in the git repo under the current working directory. --files Allows the user to specify files.
 Files are comma separated.
 Globs are dealt with by bash; fx format-code "--files=foo/*" will work as expected. --target Allows the user to specify a gn target. --git The default; it uses `git diff` against the newest parent commit in the upstream branch (or against HEAD if no such commit is found).
-Files that are locally modified, staged or touched by any commits introduced on the local branch are formatted. --verbose Print all formatting commands prior to execution. -- PATTERN For --all or --git, passes along -- PATTERN to `git ls-files` to filter what files are affected.
+Files that are locally modified, staged or touched by any commits introduced on the local branch are formatted. --changed-lines Format changed lines only.
+Only supported on a subset of languages (currently, just C++).
+Unsupported languages will continue to have the entire file formatted.
+"Changes" are relative to the git commit that would be used by "--git". --verbose Print all formatting commands prior to execution. -- PATTERN For --all or --git, passes along -- PATTERN to `git ls-files` to filter what files are affected.